suchitrakhuntiaG/suchitrakhuntia/Ansible/Ansible_Setup.md

 ## Set up Control Nodes

-Enable Public Key authentication
+### Enable Public Key authentication
-F_VAR_a

 ssh into managed nodes.
-Add the public key of the Control node to all the Managed nodes Also enable `Pubkeyauthentication`
+Add the public key of the Control node to all the Managed nodes

+Also enable `Pubkeyauthentication`

 go into `/etc/ssh/sshd_config` and change `Pubkeyauthentication` to yes